tvooo/tp2/7-experiments.md

   \label{fig:waveforms}
 \end{figure}

 Figure \ref{fig:waveforms} shows the five wave forms of the tracks recorded on the rides forth.
 They are plotted below each other, for easy visual comparison.
 By 'stretching' each track to a certain width, I make sure that the X axis represents the route, rather than the time.
-Displaying the playhead at the same temporal position for each track, it has a different visual position (on the X axis) because the tracks have a different time length.
+The currently playing track is highlighted in a green colour, and its playhead is red.
+The playheads are displayed at the same temporal position for each track; due to the different lengths of each track their playheads have different visual positions (on the X axis).

 ### Results